desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

 ```

 ### Benchmarking
-To get a feeling for how well our solution performs we can use golang's benchmarking tool to compare our solution with the native product operator:
+To get a feeling for how well our solution performs we can use Golang's benchmarking tool to compare our solution with the native product operator:

 ```go